 A Detailed Guide to Hidden Costs for First-Time Renters in Chicago

 If you’re a first-time renter actively searching for monthly rentals in Chicago, you should consider all expenses that may impact your renting budget.
-From moving and move-in costs, to the utility bills, and more importantly, the rent, your budget can quickly get on the fritz.
+From moving and move-in costs to the utility bills and, more importantly, the rent, your budget can quickly get on the fritz.

-Of all costs involved in apartment renting, hidden costs are ones that often land first-time renters in trouble.
+Of all the costs involved in apartment renting, hidden costs are ones that often land first-time renters in trouble.
 This is why we created this detailed guide to help you get acquainted with common hidden costs and how much you can expect to spend on each.

 Let’s dive straight in!